TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

    Create a new instance to handle XML-RPC requests in a CGI environment.
-The *allow_none* and *encoding* parameters are passed on to :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned from the server.
+The *allow_none* and *encoding* parameters are passed on to :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned kutoka the server.
    The *use_builtin_types* parameter is passed to the :func:`~xmlrpc.client.loads` function and controls which types are processed when date/times values or binary data are received; it defaults to false.